tr1pwyr/vuedash/README.md

 I need a way to have the universal function:
 - useInterval is that function /src/js/useInterval
 - want a way to have a global pulse the way dop downs has a pulse...
+- figure out a way to do dark mode and light mode charts...
+- choose list of approved / suggested 3rd party API's